The Technology M&A Review: Canada

 Canadian courts will generally enforce forum selection agreements and arbitration agreements in commercial contexts, and foreign judgments and arbitral awards are also generally enforceable in Canada, subject to overriding public policy concerns (e.g., fraud).

-Notwithstanding the above-noted challenges, the need for technology has increased significantly, with the majority of businesses shifting to an online and work-from-home model.
-Despite the short-term challenges, there is a strong belief that the Canadian technology sector will continue to prosper due to favourable immigration policies, a skilled workforce, ample venture capital and supportive tax incentives.
+During the covid-19 pandemic, for parties seeking to negotiate, enter into acquisition agreements and complete transactions during this time, covid-19 has presented numerous challenges, including purchase price and valuation issues, additional due diligence, logistical issues pertaining to court, regulatory and shareholder approvals and practical obstacles including post-closing integration of new entities.
+Notwithstanding the above-noted challenges, the need for technology has increased significantly with the majority of businesses shifting to an online and work-from-home model, and with the growth of new areas that can support work-from-home models, such as 5G operating systems, there is even more reason to believe that the tech industry will continue its growth.
+Despite the short-term challenges, there is a strong belief that the Canadian technology sector will continue to prosper as a result of favourable immigration policies, a skilled workforce, ample venture capital and supportive tax incentives.

 1 Richard Corley, Allan Goodman and Michelle Vigod are partners, and Jessica Bishop is a senior associate, at Goodmans LLP.